moraleida/orchestra-notes/README.md

-# The ridiculously over-engineered orchestra
+# Orchestra Notes

-A learning experiment for people who've had enough of online courses
+A note-taking app for the Ridiculously Over-Engineered Orchestra project